Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Conclusions

-\begin{IEEEbiography}[{ }]{Agustin Castellano} is currently working towards the M.Sc. in Electrical Engineering at Universidad de la Rep\'ublica, Uruguay.
-He recieved his degree in Electrical Engineering from the same university in 2017.
-His current research interests include Learning Algorithms and their applications to power system optimization. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Hancheng Min} is currently working toward the Ph.D. degree at the Department of Electrical and Computer Engineering, Johns Hopkins University.
+\begin{IEEEbiography}[{ }]{Agustin Castellano} is pursuing a Ph.D. at the Department of Electrical Engineering at Johns Hopkins University.
+He received the M.Sc. and his degree in Electrical Engineering from Universidad de la Rep\'ublica, Uruguay in 2021 and 2017 respectively.
+For his M.Sc. dissertation he was awarded the first prize given by the National Academy of Engineers.
+His current research interests include Reinforcement Learning theory and algorithms, with applications to power system optimization. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Hancheng Min} is currently working toward the Ph.D. degree at the Department of Electrical and Computer Engineering, Johns Hopkins University.
 He received the B.Eng. degree in Electrical Engineering and Automation from Tongji University in 2016, and the M.S. degree in Systems Engineering from University of Pennsylvania in 2018.
-His research interests include analysis and control of large-scale networks, and theoretical analysis of learning dynamics in machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Juan Andr\'es Bazerque} received the B.Sc. degree in electrical engineering from Universidad de la Rep\'ublica (UdelaR), Montevideo, Uruguay, in 2003, and the M.Sc. and Ph.D. degrees from the Department of Electrical and Computer Engineering, University of Minnesota (UofM), Minneapolis, in 2010 and 1013 respectively.
-Since 2015 he is an Assistant Professor with the Department of Electrical Engineering at UdelaR.
+His research interests include analysis and control of large-scale networks, reinforcement learning and deep learning theory. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Juan Andr\'es Bazerque} received the B.Sc. degree in electrical engineering from Universidad de la Republica (UdelaR), Montevideo, Uruguay, in 2003, ´ and the M.Sc. and Ph.D. degrees from the Department of Electrical and Computer Engineering, University of Minnesota (UofM), Minneapolis, in 2010 and 2013 respectively.
+After his PhD studies he entered the Department of Electrical Engineering at UdelaR as an Assistant Professor.
+In 2022 he moved back to the US where he joined the Department of Electrical and Computer Engineering at the University of Pittsburgh.
 His current research interests include stochastic optimization and networked systems, focusing on reinforcement learning, graph signal processing, and power systems optimization and control.
-Dr. Bazerque is the recipient of the UofM's Master Thesis Award 2009-2010, and co-reciepient of the best paper award at the 2nd International Conference on Cognitive Radio Oriented Wireless Networks and Communication 2007. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Enrique Mallada} (S'09-M'13-SM') is an Assistant Professor of Electrical and Computer Engineering at Johns Hopkins University.
+Dr. Bazerque is the recipient of the UofM’s Master Thesis Award 2009-2010, and co-recipient of the best paper award at the 2nd International Conference on Cognitive Radio Oriented Wireless Networks and Communication 2007. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Enrique Mallada} (S'09-M'13-SM') is an Associate Professor of Electrical and Computer Engineering at Johns Hopkins University since 2022.
 Prior to joining Hopkins in 2016, he was a Post-Doctoral Fellow in the Center for the Mathematics of Information at Caltech from 2014 to 2016.
 He received his Ingeniero en Telecomunicaciones degree from Universidad ORT, Uruguay, in 2005 and his Ph.D. degree in Electrical and Computer Engineering with a minor in Applied Mathematics from Cornell University in 2014.
 Dr. Mallada was awarded the Johns Hopkins Alumni Association Teaching Award in 2021, the Catalyst and Discovery Awards in 2020 and 2021, respectively, from Johns Hopkins University, the NSF CAREER award in 2018, the ECE Director's Ph.D.
 Thesis Research Award for his dissertation in 2014, the Center for the Mathematics of Information (CMI) Fellowship from Caltech in 2014, and the Cornell University Jacobs Fellowship in 2011.
 His research interests lie in the areas of control, dynamical systems, and optimization, with applications to engineering networks. \end{IEEEbiography}